 - Sync virtually all iTunes data including music, ringtones, playlists, videos, movies, podcasts, and much more.

-- Transfer data freely between your iPhone (or any other iOS device) and your iTunes library.
+- Transfer data freely between your iPad (or any other iOS device) and your iTunes library.

-- Sync your iPhone without having any of your data overwritten by iTunes.
+- Sync your iPad without having any of your data overwritten by iTunes.

 - Transfer media files directly without opening iTunes.